RobertCow/baseLibrary/README.md

 # How To
-## Step1:Add it in your root build.gradle at the end of repositories:
+## Step1: Add it in your root build.gradle at the end of repositories:
 ```java
 allprojects {
 		repositories {